 India has more than 4,000 miles of coastline and is blessed with surf from the Arabian Sea, the Indian Ocean and the Bay of Bengal.
 In fact, India is one giant peninsula dotted with surfing hot spots.
 Kovalam Beach, Gokarna, Mulki and Pondicherry are typical of the breaks exposed to the Arabian Sea and Indian Ocean swell trains.
+While waiting for sports betting to go live in Canada with BetMGM sportsbook and more, why not take up some surfing and sun?

 Despite popular belief, the weather is relatively dry late winter and early spring in India.
 That is, until the monsoons kick up in June and run through the Autumn.
 This season is when the Arabian Sea and Bay of Bengal come to life.
 Forecasts during the southern hemisphere winter, May to September, will see swell sent north across the Indian Ocean to the shores of the country’s southern tip.